peter-datafacto/dbt_dotdiag/README.md

 After identifying three key models related to email engagement and results via the dbt documentation portal, the immediate goal is to map their complete upstream lineage.
 This "bottom-up" view reveals every dependency—from raw sources to the final reporting layer—providing a comprehensive map of the data supply chain for these specific targets.

-> **Note on Paths:** For clarity, absolute directory paths have been omitted from the following commands.
+> **Note on Paths:** The CLI commands used to generate these diagrams are available in example/scripts/dbt_dotdiag_example_cmds.md.
+For clarity, file paths for the Python source, manifest, and output have been omitted in the examples below.

 **Execution:**